Gilberdyke Parish Council

 Mason Clerk Associates were appointed to inspect the Gilberdyke area, and a Flood Committee was formed.
 Mason Clerk Associates were very hlepful, they listened to individuals from Gilberdyke, and the survey was duly published.
 It can be obtained here in PDF format.

-For more information, please contact the Parish Clerk, or alternatively feel free to attend a Parish Council Meeting.
-These are held at the Common Room, every second Tuesday of the month at 7pm in the Meeting Room of Gilberdyke War Memorial Hall, Clementhorpe Road, Gilbedyke.
+For more information, please contact the Parish Clerk (email@example.com), or alternatively feel free to attend a Parish Council Meeting, these meetings are held on the second Tuesday of the month at 7pm in the Meeting Room of Gilberdyke War Memorial Hall, Clementhorpe Road, Gilbedyke.

 The Flood Committee comprised of members of the public and Parish Councillors.
 The goal was to repair the drainage system in the village in order to prevent or reduce the reoccurrence of the 2007 floods.

 Based on the recommendations of the Mason Clerk report and the hard work of the Flood Committee a plan of action was formed and presented at a public consultation.
 The consultation was favourable to the proposal.
 A works loan was obtained which funded Phase One of the projects.
 This was to put a drain running parallel with Scalby Lane and Chestnut Avenue.